M3RG-IITD/llamat/README.md

   Code used for creating the plots used in the paper
 - [evaluation_codes](evaluation_codes)
   Contains code for running benchmark evaluations
-The codebase makes use of the [Megatron-LLM](https://github.com/epfLLM/Megatron-LLM) library for efficient training of LLMs.
-Go through their documentation to understand the basics.
-The environment for using our codebase is same as the one for Megatron-LLM.

 ---

 ## Inference and Evaluation